Arielle Levine

 - Socioeconomic assessment and monitoring for marine and coastal management

-- Marine protected area policy and implementation (particularly in coral reef ecosystems)
+- Marine protected area policy and implementation

 - Community involvement in natural resource conservation and management